RubberDuckCollector/quizlet-write/README.md

 - This solution to flash cards is also ad-free.
 - Because this program is open source, the user can clone this repo and edit their version of the source code to suit their specific needs, another benefit over Quizlet
 - analysis of study patterns - `stats/terms-per-day.json` holds the number of flash cards studied on each day.
 JSON is easily machine-readable.
 Benefits:
-    - [x] I can import the file to a progam and create a graph of my study
+    - [x] I can import the file to a progam and create a graph of my revision
         - [x] Data mining opportunities
-    Current drawbacks:
+    - Current drawbacks:
         - cannot filter activity by language.

 # Disclaimer and Prerequisites